 A shell scheme package is usually the cheapest option and typically includes:

-What this means is you really only need to purchase graphics to fit your chosen shell scheme size and shape.
+What this means is you really only need to purchase shell scheme graphics to fit your chosen shell scheme size and shape.

 In the majority of cases the shell schemes supplied by the exhibition organiser are very basic but with a little imagination a simple shell scheme can be enhanced and tailored to meet your objectives.
-Just check out how we were able to incorporate a portable kitchen for Miami Burger at the Casual Dining Show, ExCel Arena, 2021.
+Just check out how we were able to incorporate a portable kitchen counter, a routed in ‘spit screen’ and a product display tower for Miami Foods.

 Looking to stand out from the crowd.
 Then book Space Only!

 A Space only stand is just that; a space on the exhibition floor.
 There is no walling, stand fittings, electrics or carpet provided and you are ‘presumed’ responsible for organizing all of this at your own cost.
-You will need to engage an Exhibition Stand Design and Build Services Contractor, like ourselves.
+You will need to engage the services of a bespoke exhibition stand contractor, like ourselves.

 Whilst planning, preparation and budget for space only exhibition stand is generally greater than those associated with a shell scheme stand, a space only stand offers you something that a shell scheme cannot.
 Unrestricted creativity.
 For example, Shell Scheme Exhibition Stands are usually limited in height to 2.5m (due to a ceiling grid that secures the structure) whereas a space only stand allows you to build to whatever height you please*.
 With 100s and 1000s of visitors in attendance, a 3, 4, 5 or even 6-metre-high stand is going to tower above the competition.